Strawberry Rhubarb Crisp

 Notes

-Storage: Store the cooled rhubarb crisp leftovers in an airtight container.
-They will last about 7 days in the fridge.
+Storage: Store the cooled rhubarb crisp leftovers in an airtight container for up to 7 days in the fridge.
 Serve cold, at room temperature, or re-warmed in the microwave or oven.

 Nutrition